Jinjiang/vue-mark-display/README.md

   baseUrl: String,
   // whether use `src` as the `baseUrl` automatically
   autoBaseUrl: Boolean,
+  // whether open links in a blank target by default
+  autoBlankTarget: Boolean,
   // whether adjust font-size to adapt the screen size
   autoFontSize: Boolean,
   // whether support keyboard shortcuts (Arrows, Enter, Ctrl+G)